philips-software/terraform-provider-hsdp/docs/index.md

 * `secret_key` - (Optional) The secret key as provided by HSDP.
 Actions which require API signing will not work if this value is missing.

 * `cartel_host` - (Optional) The cartel host as provided by HSDP.
-Auto-discovered when region and environment are specified.
+Auto-discovered when region is specified.

 * `cartel_token` - (Optional) The cartel token as provided by HSDP.